 The General Education Development test, more commonly known by the acronym GED® test, or colloquially as “the GED,” consists of a set of four standardized tests.

-Since early 2014, there are two alternative testing methods available in the US, the TASC and the HiSET.
-Whereas thee GED test is only offered on a computer are the HiSET and the TASC offered in both a paper-based and a computer-based format.
-TASC and HiSET come with five tests as their Literacy section has one test on reading, and one on writing.
-And here you can read also about GED courses.
+Since early 2014, there have been two alternative high school equivalency (HSE) tests available in America, the TASC and the HiSET.
+Whereas the GED test is only offered on a computer are, the HiSET and the TASC offered in both a paper-based and a computer-based format.
+TASC and HiSET come with five tests, as their Literacy section has one test in reading and one in writing.

-Every center must offer the tests in a controlled environment with supervision, to ensure the security of test administration.
-The tests must be taken on a computer or on paper, but the test taker must physically travel to the testing center and take the tests in person.
+Every center must offer the tests in a controlled environment with supervision to ensure the security of test administration.
+The tests must be taken on a computer, but the test taker must physically travel to the testing center and take the tests in person.

 The standards for eligibility to take the tests vary based on where the test is being taken.
 The tests can only be taken if the taker is not enrolled in high school, has not graduated from high school, and is older than 16 years of age.
-However, there are additional regional requirements which vary by state or province.
+However, there are additional regional requirements that vary by state or province.

 The price to take the tests can be as low as $45 (Maryland), or the full $120.
 There are also states where the cost of the GED test is higher (e.g. $140 in California, $160 in Georgia).
 In addition to public subsidies to reduce the cost of the tests, private scholarships are also readily available to help subsidize the cost of taking the tests.

 Chestang, Nicole M. “Pricing for the New GED Test (2014).” (n.d.): n. pag.
 GED Testing Service, 11 May 2012.
 Web.
 7 Mar.
 2016.

 Mitchell, Robert, and Jeri W. Bayer.
 McGraw-Hill’s GED.
 New York: McGraw-Hill, 2003.
 Print.

 Rockowitz, Murray Et.
-Al. GED High School Equivalence Exam 2007.
+Al. GED High School Equivalency Exam 2007.
 New York: Barron’s, 2004.
-Print
+Print.